Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 You use the array destructuring syntax in JavaScript to access both of these items.

-In your component, you can see you’re defining a `const` which is a destructured array.
-This array contains two items: the first is going to be the value held in `state`, we’ll call it `name`, but remember this is a title that we’re giving it.
-You could call it anything, but you’ll call it `name` as that’s meaningful right now.
+In your component, you see you’re defining a `const` which is a destructured array.
+This array contains two items: the first is the value held in `state`, call it `name`, but remember this is a title you’re giving it.
+You could call it anything, but call it `name` as that’s meaningful right now.

-The second item will be the method that `useState` provides to update the first value, the value held in `state`.
+The second item will be the method `useState` provides to update the first value, the value held in `state`.
 Again, you can call it whatever you like, but the sensible convention is to call it the same as the name of the `state` value, prefixed the word ‘`set`’.
-You’ll call it `setName`.
+Call it `setName`.

 Now, whenever you want to update the value of `name` in `state`, call the `setName()` method, passing in a new value.